Cyclic redundancy check: Designing polynomials

 The advantage of choosing a primitive polynomial as the generator for a CRC code is that the resulting code has maximal total block length in the sense that all 1-bit errors within that block length have different remainders (also called syndromes) and therefore, since the remainder is a linear function of the block, the code can detect all 2-bit errors within that block length.
 If $r$ is the degree of the primitive generator polynomial, then the maximal total block length is $2 ^ {r} - 1$, and the associated code is able to detect any single-bit or double-bit errors.
-We can improve this situation.
-If we use the generator polynomial $g(x) = p(x)(1 + x)$, where $p$ is a primitive polynomial of degree $r - 1$, then the maximal total block length is $2^{r - 1} - 1$, and the code is able to detect single, double, triple and any odd number of errors.
+However, if we use the generator polynomial $g(x) = p(x)(1 + x)$, where $p$ is a primitive polynomial of degree $r - 1$, then the maximal total block length is $2^{r - 1} - 1$, and the code is able to detect single, double, triple and any odd number of errors.

 A polynomial $g(x)$ that admits other factorizations may be chosen then so as to balance the maximal total blocklength with a desired error detection power.
 The BCH codes are a powerful class of such polynomials.
 They subsume the two examples above.
 Regardless of the reducibility properties of a generator polynomial of degree r, if it includes the "+1" term, the code will be able to detect error patterns that are confined to a window of r contiguous bits.
 These patterns are called "error bursts".